gkze/ghx/README.md

 # `ghx`: GitHub Extras (WIP)

-Module `ghx` (and its constituent packages) exposes Go APIs for features of GitHub currently do not have a public API:
+Module `ghx` provides packages that expose Go APIs for features of GitHub that currently do not have a public API:
 * Explore
 * Topics
 * Trending